Skip to main content

 Now, knowing because all work together for the good of the ones loved of God, the ones called according to his purpose (Romans 8:28)

-This promise is both honorable and effectual in that if he calls you he will see you through, it is His word to work out all good according to his purpose which as we read before is to be conformed to the image of Christ.
+This promise is both honorable and effectual in that if he calls you he will see you through, it is His word to work out all good according to his purpose, which as we read before, is to be conformed to the image of Christ.
 He is honorable to keep his promises.
-We are promised the riches of his glory, the inheritance among the saints, great power available to us, and a hope of our calling (Ephesians 1:18-20).
+We are promised the riches of his glory, the inheritance among the saints, great power available to us, and a calling with hope (Ephesians 1:18-20).

 now, the ones he predestined, these also called and the ones called these also justified, now whom he justified these also glorified (Romans 8:30)